Support

 No. Chronoframe only reads your source folder.
 Your originals are never moved, modified, or deleted.
 You control when, and whether, to delete the source folder yourself.

-Yes.
-Open Organize → History, select the transfer, and click Revert.
-Chronoframe deletes only the files it copied, and only when their content still matches the receipt — it won't touch files that already existed or were changed afterward.
+Open Organize → History to undo supported transfers, dedupe commits, and reorganize runs.
+Chronoframe acts only when each file still matches its receipt, so it won't touch files that already existed or were changed afterward.

 What are the system requirements?